GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 ## Change List

+2.2

+ * Removed a duplicate callback (onRemoteMediaPlayerQueueStatusUpdated()) as it was a duplicate of onMediaQueueUpdated().
+If your code is currently using onRemoteMediaPlayerQueueStatusUpdated(), please replace that with onMediaQueueUpdated() which has an identical signature.
+ * Fixed issues #185, #189 and #190.
+For #189, a new set of resource aliases are introduced which should make replacing those resources with your own simpler.

 2.1.1

  * Now the MediaRouter support library added back the support for the volume on the cast dialog, so CCL is hiding that again.